 Yes.
 This may be useful for you if you have low vision and need high contrast colours.

 At the bottom of the page is an accessibility toolbar.
 Next to the word 'contrast' are four different colour options, in circles.
-Click once on a circle to change the colour option; click on the same circle again to go back to the standard colour scheme.
+Click once on a circle to change the colour option; to go back to the standard colour scheme, click on the same circle again or click on the reset button.

 Do I have to use a mouse to navigate the website?